Aircloak/TrainingMaterial/slides-server/content/admin.md

 ## Anonymization is difficult

 - Anonymization tends to be done on a case-by-case basis
-- The turnaround time from idea to data tends to be in weeks or months rather than minutes
+- The turnaround time from idea to anonymized data can be measured in weeks or months rather than minutes
+- Analyst spend time manually anonymizing data rather than doing analysis
 - Data Protection Officers involuntarily become "bad wolfs" rather than enablers

 --